-Concerns about run-off from Corten Steel are often wildly over-stated; and it is one of the myths about Corten Steel that this article will hopefully de-bunk.
-It exists – as a matter of fact, and of science.
-But it simply is not an issue, in practical terms, if a few sensible steps are taken – both at the point of specification and commissioning, and as it relates to maintenance.
+Concerns about run-off from Corten Steel are often over-stated.
+It does occur – as a matter of fact, and of science.
+But it does not have to be an issue, in practical terms, if a few sensible steps are taken – both at the point of specification and commissioning, and as it relates to maintenance.

 At IOTA, ALL Corten Steel products [such as planters, benches, pergolas, tree guards and grilles etc.] are always supplied by us pre-weathered.
-This means that they are stored outside at our manufacturing facility for a few weeks, whilst we apply weathering treatments to the Corten Steel, to accelerate its natural curing and patination.
-This means that the products arrive on site already looking pretty [uncured Corten is a rather dull silver-grey]; and, as importantly, pre-weathering also means that 90% of the run-off has already occurred.
+This means that they are stored outside at our manufacturing facility for a period of time, whilst we apply weathering treatments to the Corten Steel to accelerate its natural curing and patination.
+This means that the products arrive on site already looking rust-coloured [uncured Corten is a rather dull silver-grey]; and, as importantly, pre-weathering also means that the majority of the run-off has already occurred.
 Any staining that does occur subsequently can be cleaned from the FFL either frequently during the first month or two, or in one go after the metal has fully oxidised and stabilised.

 And, if the project programme allows, then we are happy to hold and pre-weather the Corten for longer – and, after 2-3 months, the steel is stable and run-off is essentially non-existent.
 In fact, after 2-3 months, and even when soaking wet, you have to rub really pretty hard to get anything at all to come off the Corten.